brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 +++ {.CalloutInformation}
 *Upon reaching the floor of the great chasm, the dreams of wealth that danced in your head during the long descent are enflamed by the sight of the largest gem you have ever seen.
 The size of a small cottage and glowing with an arcane light, this pink jewel could purchase a small kingdom.*

 *Your eyes dart among your companions, and you can see the malice in their eyes.
 They want the wealth for themselves, and they will stop at nothing to get it.
 You thought they were your allies, but no. See, now, they draw blade and weave spell against you.
+It is a hard*
++++

++++ {.CalloutInformation}
-It is a hard choice, but the only one you have - you must defend yourself.*
+*choice, but the only one you have - you must defend yourself.*
 +++

 Have the party roll initiative and fight one another.
 The dominated